Brian Shappell, CBF, Director of Content Strategy

 “In the fast-evolving age of artificial intelligence (AI), these innovations can help your organization build and protect itself while generating value,” Willemsen said.
 “Some are driven by AI; others help you to operate and grow effectively and safely as customer expectations and business models evolve with AI.
 You may have pioneered some of these technologies already; others may be new, but all help you establish the infrastructure, governance, and tools that your organization and its employees need as we move toward enhanced resilience and autonomic activities.”

-So, with another leap deeper into the mainstream of businesses around the world on tap, here are some key developments to watch in 2024:
+So, with another leap deeper into the mainstream of businesses around the world on tap, here are some key developments to watch:

 Prediction 1: The End of Window-Shopping – The Widespread AI Transition Begins in Finance

 Despite the heightened interest in AI within the finance realm in 2023, many companies remained in the exploration phase rather than fully integrating its capabilities.
 While some forward-thinking financial leaders incorporated Generative AI into their toolboxes, the majority engaged in extensive research, attending conferences, and exploring AI-based solutions.
-This “window-shopping” phase is anticipated to culminate in 2024, with finance teams transitioning from mere consideration to actual implementation.
+This “window-shopping” phase is anticipated to culminate, with finance teams transitioning from mere consideration to actual implementation.

-One financial executive at a large supplier of construction components based in the Midwest acknowledged to Emagia at a credit conference, “I have my whole team out at these things, gathering information on developers using automation and AI to boost efficiency, and they’re bringing everything they can about what’s out there back so that we can make moves in 2024.”
+One financial executive at a large supplier of construction components based in the Midwest acknowledged to Emagia at a credit conference, “I have my whole team out at these things, gathering information on developers using automation and AI to boost efficiency, and they’re bringing everything they can about what’s out there back so that we can make moves.”

-It’s a common refrain: 2024 will mark a significant shift from the number of finance teams considering AI solutions, as they were in 2023, and those with hard targets for implementation.
+It’s a common refrain: A significant shift from the number of finance teams considering AI solutions, and those with hard targets for implementation.

 And as noted by Forrester and human resources firm UKG, among others, the clock is ticking.
 To wit, A recent study by human resources firm UKG found that 62% of financial leaders it polled are deeply worried that their respective companies are not moving fast enough to implement and/or use AI.